 Best for Variety: Lowe’s

-Lowe’s sells mostly Fraser, Nordmann, and Douglas fir trees when shopping online, and different sizes are offered for each species in two-foot increments that range from 3 to 12 feet.
+Lowe’s sells mostly Fraser, noble, and Douglas fir trees when shopping online, and different sizes are offered for each species in increments that range from 3 to 11 feet.
 That makes Lowe’s perfect for shoppers who are looking to fill a specific space—be it a small apartment corner or a sweeping foyer with high ceilings.

-Enter your zip code on the Lowe’s website to shop the selection currently available in your local store.
-Prices depend on the tree size of your choosing (roughly between $50 and $2,500).
-Delivery on trees is offered by Lowe’s itself, not a third-party shipping company, which means that the tree comes directly from a shop nearby, and fees run around $60—not unlike furniture or appliance delivery.
+Enter your zip code on Lowe’s website to shop the selection currently available in your local store.
+Prices depend on the tree size of your choosing (roughly between $25 and $290).
+Delivery on trees is offered by Lowe’s itself, not a third-party shipping company, and the majority of trees are available for free delivery as well.